OpenDSA/OpenDSA/RST/en/PL/FP6.rst

 More currying
 -------------

-The final problem in this module on procedural abstraction will give you intensive practice with the ``curry`` and ``compose`` functions.
+The final problem in this section on procedural abstraction will give you intensive practice with the ``curry`` and ``compose`` functions.
 This problem is randomized and must be solved three times in a row.